grimme-lab/xtb_docs/source/xcontrol.rst

    The caffeine molecule is now shifted correctly inside the potential.
    The confining energy, for the correctly placed potential is now 0 kcal/mol.

-.. note:: The aufpunkt for all wall potentials is always placed at the origin,
+.. note:: The center point for all wall potentials is always placed at the origin,
           which cannot be changed with the currently available input options.
           Therefore, we resort to modifying our input coordinates here.